alexcrea/CustomAnvil/README.md

 For 1.21 to 1.21.1 use the [1.21 configurations](https://github.com/alexcrea/CustomAnvil/tree/master/defaultconfigs/1.21)

 ---
-### Known issue:
-There is non known issue, if you find one please report the issue.
+Custom anvil [use bstat](https://bstats.org/plugin/bukkit/Unsafe%20Enchants%20Plus/20923) for metric.
+You can [disable it](https://bstats.org/getting-started) if you like.

 ### Planned:
 - Semi manual config update on plugin or minecraft update
-- Check unknown registered enchantment & warn
+- Get restriction and multiplier on unknown
 - Warn admin on unsupported minecraft version
-- Better custom craft​
+- More features for custom anvil craft​